akentai/Personal-Portfolio-Optimization/README.md

    You invest a fixed amount every month (default: \$1,000–\$10,000).
 The simulator handles the compounding and injection of capital.

 3. **Buy-Only Rebalancing**
    We do **not re-allocate the full portfolio each month**.
-Instead, we **buy additional shares** of selected instruments — minimizing effort and transaction costs.
+Instead, we **buy additional shares** of selected instruments to minimize effort and transaction costs.
    > Yearly full reallocation is a planned feature.

 4. **Transaction Costs Ignored**